 Doug started his professional photography career at age 15 as a freelance newspaper photographer in his native Pennsylvania in 1980.
 After a stint at Penn State University, he landed his first staff job at the Gannett-owned Public Opinion in Chambersburg, Pennsylvania.

 He attended Brooks Institute of Photography in Santa Barbara, California and simultaneously worked as a staff photographer at the Santa Barbara News Press.
 Contacts made with President Reagan’s press pool helped solidify relationships that would launch a freelance career in Washington DC which included The Washington Post, The Associated Press, TIME Magazine and Sports Illustrated.

-A subsequent staff position with Allsport evolved into a position with Getty Images after its acquisition of the Allsport agency in 1998.
+A subsequent contract position with Allsport evolved into a staff position with Getty Images after its acquisition of the Allsport agency in 1998.
 Doug remained with Getty Images until his death in 2016.

 Tours de France Covered

 Images filed for Getty